 Additionally, COMAR 12.10.01.16 Correctional Training Commission requires completion of annual training by December 31st of each calendar year.
 PREA training is part of the annual training curriculum.
-DPSCS utilizes two PREA lesson plans.
+DPSCS uses two PREA lesson plans.
 A Correctional Entrance Level Training Program (for new employees) and a Correctional In-Service Training Program (for current employees).
 Both lesson plans are similar in content.
 Training is two hours, lecture based with a slide presentation, and followed by a test.
-Staff must score 75% or better in order to complete the training.
+Staff must score 75% or better to successful pass the training.
 The lesson plans cover the 10 topics specified in this provision.